Yugoslav Navy: History

 The navy operated ten Osa I-class and six Rade Končar-class missile boats.
 The Osa I boats were armed with four SS-N-2A surface-to-surface missile launchers.
-In 1990 domestic Kobra boats were scheduled to begin replacing the Osa I boats.
+In 1990, domestic Kobra boats were scheduled to begin replacing the Osa I boats.
 The Kobra was to be armed with four SS-N-2C launchers or eight Swedish RBS-15 antiship missile launchers.
 Armed with two SS-N-2B launchers, the Končar-class boats were modeled after the Swedish Spica class.
 The navy also operated fifteen Shershen-class torpedo boats and eleven Yugoslav-built units.

 Patrol boats were operated primarily for antisubmarine warfare.
 The inventory included three Mornar-class corvettes with antisubmarine rocket launchers and depth charges.
 The Mornar class was based on a French design from the mid-1950s.
 Seventeen Mirna inshore patrol boats and thirteen older Kraljevica submarine chasers also were available.

 The navy's mine warfare and countermeasures capabilities were considered adequate in 1990.
 It operated four Vukov Klanac class coastal minehunters built on a French design, four British Ham-class inshore minesweepers, and six 117-class inshore minesweepers built in domestic shipyards.
 Larger numbers of older and less capable minesweepers were mainly used in riverine operations.
 Other older units were used as dedicated minelayers.
 The navy used amphibious landing craft in support of army operations in the area of the Danube, Sava, and Drava rivers.
 They included both tank and assault landing craft.
-In 1990 there were four 501-class, ten 211-class, and twenty-five 601-class landing craft in service.
+In 1990, there were four 501-class, ten 211-class, and twenty-five 601-class landing craft in service.
 Most of them were also capable of laying mines in rivers and coastal areas.

 The coastal artillery batteries had both surface-to-surface missiles and guns.
 They operated the Soviet-designed SS-C-3 and a truck-mounted, Yugoslav-produced Brom antiship missile.
 The latter was essentially a Yugoslav variant of the Soviet SS-N-2.
 Coastal guns included over 400 88 mm, 122 mm, 130 mm, and 152 mm artillery pieces obtained from the Soviet Union, the United States, postwar Germany, and Yugoslav manufacturers.

+In November 1991 during the Croatian War of Independence, there was a three-day confrontation between three tactical groups of Yugoslav Navy ships and coastal artillery, and a detachment of naval commandos of the Croatian Navy.